Five-Dimensional Path Integrals for Six-Dimensional Conformal Field Theories: Reconstructing Six Dimensions

 One may then want to perform a coordinate transformation to standard coordinates $\hat x$ of six-dimensional Minkowski space, such that $ds^2_\text{M}=-2d\hat{x}^+d\hat{x}^-+d\hat{x}^i d\hat{x}^i$.
 These are related to the $(x^+, x^-, x^i)$ by

 Let us consider for example a scalar operator $\hat{\sOp}$ with six-dimensional scaling dimension $\hat{\Delta}$, for which this coordinate transformation is trivial.
-Following (\ref{eq: six d operators definition}), this should be built from modes of the form $\I_n \fOp$, with $\fOp$ a scalar primary in a five-dimensional sense with Lifshitz scaling dimension $\Delta=\hat{\Delta}$.
+Following (\ref{eq: six d operators definition}), this should be built from modes $ \fOp_n$ that are scalars of $\frak{h}$, and which have Lifshitz scaling dimension $\Delta=\hat{\Delta}$.
 Then, we can write\footnote{The binomial expansion from the second to third lines only holds for $\Delta\in \mathbb{Z}$.}

 Thus we have a way to construct six-dimensional operators out of five-dimensional ones.
 Furthermore in principle we can compute their correlation functions using the five-dimensional path integral {\it viz}: